 juju ssh [options] <[user@]target> [openssh options] [command]

-Initiates an SSH session or executes a command on a Juju machine.
+Initiates an SSH session or executes a command on a Juju machine or container.

 -m, --model (= "")

 [<controller name>:]<model name>|<model UUID>

 --no-host-key-checks (= false)

 Skip host key checking (INSECURE)